 If your cron is more than one line, it is highly recommended that you save it as a script (see the next example for details).
 If you wish to run a custom script, make certain you've uploaded the script to a directory on your server.
 Then provide the complete path to your script.
 This is an example of a full path to a script.
 Below are several examples of various scripts being run from the command line:

 - Example of running a Shell or Perl script

-- Example of running a PHP script via command-line
+- Example of running a PHP script:

-- Example of running PHP5 via the command-line
+- Example of running a PHP5 script:

 - Example of running a PHP script via curl.
-The command-line curl client allows you to fetch a page from a webserver and the output is sent to you via email (if the email field above is completed).
+The command-line curl client allows you to fetch a page from a web server and the output is sent to you via email (if the email field above is completed).